Calculating Support in Washington with a Seattle Child Support Lawyer

 Once we have an income figure for each parent, your Seattle family attorney will then subtract some but not all deductions that are taken out of their pay.
 For instance, to avoid people being able to artificially lower their income through income deferral, voluntary retirement contributions are capped at $5000 per year.
 You can still contribute more, you just won’t get credit in the child support calculation.

 Child Support Calculated For Both Parents

 Contrary to many people’s assumptions, BOTH parents have a child support obligation.
 The basic child support obligation is divided between the parents according to the percentages of their relative incomes.
 For instance, if parent A makes $3000 per month and the parent B makes $6000 per month, parent A’s obligation would be 1/3 of the total child support and parent B’s obligation would be 2/3 of the total child support.

 HOWEVER, and this is important to understand, the schedule focuses on making that money available for the children only in the children’s primary home.
 This means that the parent with the children a majority of the time is presumed to be spending their share of the support obligation in their own home, while the other parent pays their share of the support to the parent the children are living with the majority of the time.
-You may want to discuss this point further with your Seattle family lawyer.
+You may want to discuss this point further with your Seattle child support law firm.